Christine Brown Lab

 Vanessa Salvary joined City of Hope in August 2020 with a passion for research and helping people.
 She received her B.S. in Applied Mathematics and Statistics from California State Polytechnic University, Pomona and plans to pursue a graduate degree to further her research career in the field of data analysis and immunology.
 She earned her Laboratory Animal Technician certification in February 2020 and is currently pursuing her Laboratory Animal Technologist certificate.
 She has seven years of experience working with animals in research and veterinary hospital settings.
 Salvary is eager to be part of the TCTRL team to develop and translate her benchwork and computational skills to help advance treatment and restore wellness and hope for GBM patients.

-Sean Sepulveda’s interest in biology began at a young age.
-His fascination with how spiders liquified their food sparked curiosity in enzymes and led to an interest in biochemistry, which was his major at University of California, Irvine.
+Sean Sepulveda's interest in biology began at a young age.
+His fascination with how spiders liquify their food sparked curiosity in enzymes and led to an interest in biochemistry, which was his major at University of California, Irvine.
 His accomplishments included a first author paper, exploring the effects of injury and stress on the aging process in fruit flies.
-This was followed by a journey to the East Coast that would last 12 years and is where he discovered his love of cancer immunotherapy.
-After seeing a picture of lung cancer before and after immunotherapy at the Dana Farber Cancer Institute, Sepulveda pursued and completed a master’s degree in cell and molecular biology at Boston University.
-After studying specific T cell responses at Massachusetts General Hospital, Sepulveda moved back to California and is currently analyzing glioblastoma samples at City of Hope as a research associate II.
+This was followed by a journey to the East Coast that would last 12 years and is where he discovered his love of cancer immunotherapy after seeing a picture of lung cancer before and after immunotherapy at the Dana Farber Cancer Institute.
+He also pursued and completed a master's degree in cell and molecular biology at Boston University.
+After studying specific T cell responses at Massachusetts General Hospital, he moved to California and is currently studying glioblastoma at City of Hope.

 Simiao Wang earned a B.S. in biological sciences from China Agricultural University in Beijing, China and later completed her M.S. in biochemistry and molecular medicine at the Keck School of Medicine of USC, where her research mainly focused on hippocampal neural stem cells derived from human iPSCs and CHARGE syndrome.
 Wang is currently a graduate student in the Irell & Manella Graduate School of Biological Sciences at City of Hope and her project is focused on tumor heterogeneity, tumor microenvironment, and CAR T cell therapy using tumor organoids as a research model.